dpsrv/dpsrv/README.md

 At this point you should be able to use docker commands in a familiar manner.

+### DNS
+While most do not think of it as such, DNS is the most ubiquitous distributed database on the internet.
+And being itself distributed it is uniquely suited for being used to configure other distributed systems.
+In our distributed system each server will run as a master and will dynamically generate its configuration files from shared storage[tbd].
+The initial node does not need to be aware of any other nodes, however, when a new node wants to join a cluster it will need a hostname of a cluster's A record.

+1. ionotifywait -r /var/dpsrv/etc/bind
+2. combind /var/dpsrv/etc/bind > /etc/bind
+3. kill -HUP bind

+### Certbot

 ### Storage
 We will need shared storage for our servers to keep their configuration in sync.
 > This is not intended to be used for application data.
 Only for the configuration.